 The mission of CIE is to support the cycling industries of Europe with insight into the hottest political topics for the sector and to make sure our members are represented in the corridors of power at EU level.

 Within this agenda there is no doubt which subject has kept the CIE team busiest in the past few weeks.
 The multiple opportunities and challenges presented by smart and connected mobility have seen our team travelling throughout Europe on a weekly basis to represent our members, meet partners and present the opportunities from our EU funded project “Bicycles and ITS”.
-This autumn series of events will culminate in Antwerp on 2nd December when we bring it all together and discuss how these multiple complex threads could be coordinated in a strategic “Roadmap” for the cycling industries.
+This autumn series of events culminated in Antwerp on 2nd December when we brought it all together and discuss how these multiple complex threads could be coordinated in a strategic “Roadmap” for the cycling industries.

 It is very important for CIE to be active in these fields because the emerging policy frameworks, standards and infrastructure can have a big impact on whether people cycle more or less, and on the climate for cycling businesses in the future.
 The EU itself says “ITS is key to support jobs and growth in the transport sector.”